-The best hot dogs are the ultimate comfort food, calling to mind long-ago family picnics and cookouts.
-As kids, we craved simple ketchup-squiggled wieners, but these days, we embrace the bolder dogs being served up by the city’s restauranteurs: think Spanish-style, heaped with BBQ, and even vegetarian.
+In a frank-loving city like New York, even cheap hot dogs are good.
+As kids, we craved simple ketchup-squiggled wieners, but these days, we embrace the best hot dogs in NYC, bold tubers served everywhere from the city’s best food trucks to the best BBQ restaurants and top-rate New York delis.
 Whether you’re on the boardwalk or the LES, our guide will lead you to the best hot dogs in NYC.

 RECOMMENDED: Full guide to the best restaurants in NYC

 The iconic eats at this legendary Lower East Side deli counter have always been of the no-frills sort, from the hulking piles of peppery pastrami to the Swiss-and-sauerkraut rueben.
 The hot dog is no exception: The all-beef frankfurter is seasoned deeply with garlic, salt and paprika beneath its firm, lightly charred natural casing.
 A traditional topper of zesty golden mustard and tangy kraut adds some bright acidity inside a soft, humble split bun.

 Tourists and tube-steak zealots make the trek to this Brooklyn landmark for a taste of hot-dog history.
 Established in 1916, the former 5¢ stand still does a roaring trade.
 The bun is flimsy, but in the end, it’s just a vehicle for the chain-spawning wiener, which has a tight casing that gives way to a juicy interior.